divyanshbhai/MongoDB-Google-Apps-Script-Library/README.md

 - **License**: Include a license for your library if you plan to share it publicly, clarifying how others can use, modify, and distribute it.
 - **Community Contributions**: Encourage users to contribute by reporting issues, suggesting features, or improving documentation.

-This documentation should be hosted where users can easily access it, such as a GitHub repository, Google Docs, or a dedicated website.